 Overall Impression of the InStyler

 The InStyler's website claims: "Get lift and fullness—right from the root!
 Get a sexy flip in seconds.
-Straighten even the toughest, most coarse hair—and still get fullness and style without the stick-straight "flatness" of a flat iron.
-Do a full style in 8 minutes… and change it again in two minutes!
+Straighten even the toughest, most coarse hair—and still get fullness and style without the stick-straight 'flatness' of a flat iron.
+Do a full style in eight minutes… and change it again in two minutes!
 Wrap your hair around the rotating polishing cylinder—and get an amazing curl that lasts all day!"